ChabriGanesh/Screen-time-analysis/README.md

    palette="pastel",
    legend=False
    )
-9. Using 'matplotlib' library, create a distribution plot for 'Distribution of Screen Time (Hours)':
+9. <ins>Using 'matplotlib' library, create a distribution plot for 'Distribution of Screen Time (Hours)':</ins>
    Hue: Not used (single continuous variable histogram)
    Explanation:
    There is no hue here since it’s a histogram of a single numeric variable.